Nikhil-KO/PexipHomework/README.md

 2 hours to unit test and refactor

 # Final remarks
-The task was daunting at first but as soon I as figured out the <code>os.stats()</code> function has modification times and that file systems give folders/file unique id's it was quite fun to implement and if I wasn't restricted by time would very much like to implement the rsync algorith.
+The task was daunting at first but as soon I as figured out the <code>os.stats()</code> function and that file systems give folders/file unique id's it was quite fun to implement and if I wasn't restricted by time would very much like to implement the rsync algorithm.